Encrypt-S/navd/docs/README.md

 <a name="BtcctlConfig" />

-**2.3 Controlling and Querying navd via btcctl**
+**2.3 Controlling and Querying navd via navctl**

-btcctl is a command line utility that can be used to both control and query navd via [RPC](http://www.wikipedia.org/wiki/Remote_procedure_call).  navd does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password:
+navctl is a command line utility that can be used to both control and query navd via [RPC](http://www.wikipedia.org/wiki/Remote_procedure_call).  navd does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password: